Brandon Lowe Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 25th in the league.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in the league.

 © 2023 Data Skrive.
 All rights reserved.